League-of-Foundry-Developers/fvtt-module-trigger-happy/README.md

 - Add support for having multiple journals and journals within subfolders
 - Fix new line detection when journal entry is written in preformatted text or div mode
 - Add support for sending chat messages using an alias

+## v0.4

+- Add support for capture triggers (@tposney)
+- Add support for API changes in FVTT 0.5.4

 # Support